Description using equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics employing the conventional expectation value: Derivations of the probability and the density operator

-The probability $p_i$ plays the essential role in classical physics.
-We apply the maximum entropy principle, and derive the probability $p_i$ within the framework of the Tsallis statistics with the conventional expectation value.
+The probability $p_i$ plays an essential role in classical statistical physics.
+We apply the maximum entropy principle, and derive the probability $p_i$ within the framework of the Tsallis statistics employing the conventional expectation value.

 The Tsallis entropy $\ST$ is given by

 The functional with both the normalization condition and the energy constraint is given by

 where $\alpha$ and $\beta$ are the Lagrange multipliers, $E_i$ is the value of the energy in state $i$, and $U$ is the energy.
 The requirement $\delta I_{\mathrm{cl}} =0$ gives the equation: